Military history of Japan: Shōwa era, Occupation (1945–1952) and Post-war (1952–1989)

-There were growing external threats of the Cold War and Japan didn't have adequate forces to counter it.
+There were growing external threats of the Cold War and Japan did not have adequate forces to counter it.
 During the Korean War (1950–1953) Japan was the forward logistics base and provided many supplies for US and UN forces.
 The unilateral renunciation of all military capabilities was questioned by conservative politicians.
 These sentiments were intensified in 1950 as occupation troops were moved from Japan to the Korean War (1950–53).
 This left Japan virtually defenseless and vulnerable.
 They thought a mutual defense relationship with the United States was needed to protect Japan from foreign threats.
 In July 1950 the Japanese government, with the encouragement of the US occupation forces, established a National Police Reserve (警察予備隊 Keisatsu-yobitai).
 This consisted of 75,000 men equipped with light infantry weapons.
 This was the first step of its postwar rearmament.
 In 1952, Coastal Safety Force (海上警備隊, Kaijō Keibitai), the waterborne counterpart of NPR, was also founded.

-The Allied occupation of Japan ended after the signing of the Treaty of San Francisco on September 8, 1951, which became effective on April 28, 1952, thus restoring the sovereignty of Japan.
+The Allied occupation of Japan ended after the signing of the Treaty of San Francisco on 8 September 1951, which became effective on 28 April 1952, thus restoring the sovereignty of Japan.

-On 8 September 1951 the Security Treaty Between the United States and Japan was signed.
+On 8 September 1951, the Security Treaty Between the United States and Japan was signed.
 The treaty allowed United States forces stationed in Japan to deal with external aggression against Japan while Japanese ground and maritime forces dealt with internal threats and natural disasters.
 The United States was permitted to act for the sake of maintaining peace in East Asia and could exert its power on Japanese domestic quarrels.
 The treaty has lasted longer than any other alliance between two great powers since the Peace of Westphalia treaties in 1648.